 The independent nation of Malawi came into political existence in 1964, after British colonial power withdrew from Nyasaland.
 It is a land of great natural beauty in South East Africa, with Lake Malawi taking up much of the east, great mountains and valleys that form part of the Great Rift Valley as well as numerous endemic flora and fauna species.
 Malawi relies heavily on agriculture, with a majority of the population living in rural areas.
 Tobacco is a key export.
-Historically, Malawi has had an extremely young population, and problematic population density.
-Over 65% of the population is under the age of 25, and the average number of children is 5.5 (CIA World Factbook 2017)!
+Malawi has had an extremely young population and problematic population density with over 65% of the population being under the age of 25.

 Since 1964, Malawi, surrounded by Mozambique, Tanzania and Zambia, has struggled.
-Political corruption, and natural disasters such as floods and drought, wreak havoc on crops.
+Political corruption and natural disasters such as floods and drought wreak havoc on crops.
 Other national issues surround the use of land for agricultural amidst significant population growth, as well as corruption and an ever present HIV/AIDS presence.
-It is a country in need of prayer for economic, social and spiritual wellbeing, as AE Malawi work hard to bring the Gospel to Malawians from every sector of society, from the capital city of Lilongwe under Enoch Phiri.

 Location: Southern Africa